 This guide on writing an internship cover letter will help you put your best foot forward.

 What is the Purpose of a Cover Letter?

-Without a solid understanding of a cover letter’s purpose, it’s easy to wander off track when writing it.
-So, before we provide writing tips and internship cover letter examples, let’s explore the importance of a strong cover letter in the hiring process.
+Without a solid understanding of an intern cover letter’s purpose, it’s easy to wander off track when writing it.
+So, before we provide any writing tips and internship cover letter examples, let’s explore the importance of a good cover letter in the hiring process.

 In short, a strong cover letter gives you the chance to:

 - Expand on the point-form nature of your resume – A resume is little more than a list of fast facts about you.
-It tells an employer about your experience, but it can’t explain how that experience is relevant to the internship.
-A cover letter, on the other hand, can
+It tells an employer about your professional experience, but it can’t explain how that experience is relevant to the internship program.
+A strong cover letter, on the other hand, can

 - Tailor your application to the role – Because your resume is a personal history, it’s unchanging.
 You’ll likely use a very similar resume for each internship application.
 Conversely, the cover letter is your opportunity to add more internship-specific details.

 If you see that a cover letter is optional for an application, don’t skip it.
 According to a ResumeLab survey of hiring managers, “83% [of] respondents claimed that a great cover letter can secure you an interview even if your resume isn’t good enough.”

 That figure may seem high, but think about the information that document holds.
 Your cover letter offers hints about your personality, your writing skills and your goals—all things that a resume can’t do.

 Writing An Internship Cover Letter, Step by Step (With Examples)